zzw890827/aws-sap-questions/第五套/README.md

      </details>

-109. A company is mnning an application distributed over several Amazon EC2 instances in an Auto Seating group behind an Application Load Balancer.The security team requires that all application access attempts be made available for analysis information about the client IP address, connection type, and user agent must be included.Which solution will meet these requirements?
+109. A company is running an application distributed over several Amazon EC2 instances in an Auto Seating group behind an Application Load Balancer.
+The security team requires that all application access attempts be made available for analysis information about the client IP address, connection type, and user agent must be included.
+Which solution will meet these requirements?
-     - [ ] A. Enable EC2 detailed monitoring, and include network logs.Send all logs through Amazon Kinesis Data Firehose to an Amazon Elasticsearch Service (Amazon ES) cluster that the security team uses for analysis.
+     - [ ] A. Enable EC2 detailed monitoring, and include network logs.
+Send all logs through Amazon Kinesis Data Firehose to an Amazon Elasticsearch Service (Amazon ES) cluster that the security team uses for analysis.
-     - [ ] B. Enable VPC Flow Logs for all EC2 instance network interfaces.Publish WTC Flow Logs to an Amazon S3 bucket.Have the security team use Amazon Athena to query and analyze the logs.
+     - [ ] B. Enable VPC Flow Logs for all EC2 instance network interfaces.
+Publish WTC Flow Logs to an Amazon S3 bucket.
+Have the security team use Amazon Athena to query and analyze the logs.
-     - [ ] C. Enable access logs for the Application Load Balancer, and publish the logs to an Amazon S3 bucket.Have the security team use Amazon Athena to quexy and analyze the logs
+     - [ ] C. Enable access logs for the Application Load Balancer, and publish the logs to an Amazon S3 bucket.
+Have the security team use Amazon Athena to query and analyze the logs
-     - [ ] D. Enable Traffic Mirroring and specify all EC2 instance network interfaces as the source.Send all traffic information through Amazon Kinesis Data Firehose to an Amazon Elasticsearch Service (Amazon ES) cluster that the security team uses for analysis.
+     - [ ] D. Enable Traffic Mirroring and specify all EC2 instance network interfaces as the source.
+Send all traffic information through Amazon Kinesis Data Firehose to an Amazon Elasticsearch Service (Amazon ES) cluster that the security team uses for analysis.

      <details>
        <summary>Answer</summary>